juanignaciosl/juanignaciosl.github.io/_posts/2018-07-01-back_to_linux.markdown

 IIRC, back in Gentoo times, upgrading the kernel kept old versions so rebooting with a working one was easier.
 I have to bring that back to my current setup.

+#### One more thing

+Arch has a `linux-lts` package for installing a long-term support version of the Linux kernel.
+That's a good way to keep both the most up-to-date kernel and a stable version.